Ancient Mesopotamia – The Code of Hammurabi

 In America during the Colonial period, stocks, and the whipping post were commonly used to shame those thought to be guilty of what we would today see as relatively minor offenses.
 Bilboes, a type of shackle that cuffed the legs of offenders to a heavy wooden bolt, were used against colonists for profanity, drunkenness and failing to mark the Sabbath, as well as sedition and selling gunpowder to Indians.
 Women were publicly humiliated for being scolds by being publicly dunked or forced to wear a scold’s bridle, an often heavy contraption which surrounded the head and immobilized and sometimes pierced the tongue.

 The concern with property prevalent in Britain was mirrored in the United States by concern with theft of livestock.
 Hog theft in Virginia was punished by two hundred lashes for each pig stolen.
 Penalties increased for subsequent offenses.
-4 Cattle rustlers and horse thieves were the most reviled of criminals well into the mid-nineteenth-century, and were often hanged.
+4 Cattle rustlers and horse thieves were the most reviled of criminals well into the mid-nineteenth century and were often hanged.

 So the function of the death penalty in late 17th and early 18th-century was primarily deterrence.
-While the it was only rarely applied in Britain, the possibility remained that a particular offender could be chosen to be the unfortunate example.
+While it was only rarely applied in Britain, the possibility remained that a particular offender could be chosen to be an unfortunate example.
 In 1750 Sir John Fielding established the Bow Street Runners, the first professional police force.
 In time, the rowdy public spectacles at public hangings came to be thought barbaric, and public hangings stopped in Britain in1868.

 By this time it was clear that the crime rate was increasing and that transportation was not solving the crime problem.
 Furthermore, many people were struggling to pay passage voluntarily, so why pay passage for criminals?
 It was too much like rewarding bad behavior.
 Huge sums were spent on building prisons in this period, and the punishment meted out by the criminal justice system became focused on solitary confinement and hard labor.